We've listed some of the features of the service that's looking to simplify pensions for the self-employed.

 What is Penfold?

 Penfold is a digital pension platform, aiming to make the process of setting up a pension simple and easy.
 Serving as a digital alternative to traditional pension programs, Penfold allows users to set, manage and keep track of their pensions without any real hassle.
 The service is made for a range of different savers, including self-employed people, freelancers, sole traders, company directors, companies and those that simply wish to save into a private pension.
-It offers flexibility and ease of use to its customers.
+It offers flexibility and ease of use for its customers.

 How does Penfold work?